TeachBooks/engineering-systems-optimization/book/pages/Nonlinear_constrained_optimization.md

 - `A`, a twodimensional numpy array with the $n$ coefficient of the $m$ linear inequality constraints matrix ${A_{ub}}$.
 - `lb` and `ub` as for `scipy.optimize.NonlinearConstraint`

-Please not that unlike with linear constraints optimization, the right-hand-side of the constraints are not stored in an upper bound vector, but defined with `lb` and `ub`.
+Please note that unlike with linear constraints optimization, the right-hand-side of the constraints are not stored in an upper bound vector, but defined with `lb` and `ub`.

-The function `scipy.optimize.linprog` outputs an object `scipy.optimize.OptimizeResult` similar as `scipy.optimize.minimize` explained for [unconstrained optimization](method_unconstrained).

 :::{card} Test yourself
 <iframe src="https://tudelft.h5p.com/content/1292253866845965907/embed" aria-label="Nonlinear constrained optimization method" width="1088" height="637" frameborder="0" allowfullscreen="allowfullscreen" allow="autoplay *; geolocation *; microphone *; camera *; midi *; encrypted-media *"></iframe><script src="https://tudelft.h5p.com/js/h5p-resizer.js" charset="UTF-8"></script>
 :::

+The function `scipy.optimize.linprog` outputs an object `scipy.optimize.OptimizeResult` similar as `scipy.optimize.minimize` explained for [unconstrained optimization](method_unconstrained).

  ## Questions, discussions and comments
 <script src="https://utteranc.es/client.js"